 When we arrived, we stopped for a quick snack and coffee.
 We had planned to see the Cathedral and the old Jewish Quarter with its remaining synagogues, but hadn’t planned much else.
 I didn’t think we would have time for the Alcazar, nor did I think the kids would be interested in the military history.

 We set off, map in hand, headed directly towards the main cathedral.
 Within seconds we were lost, headed down twisting streets, narrow alleys, trying desperately to follow street signs to the Cathedral.
 After a bit of arguing, we agreed that the best thing to do would be to let the kids lead the way to the Cathedral.
 Sort of make a game out of the maze of the city.
-After 20 minutes of winding streets, we eventually found out way to the massive Santa Iglesia Catedral.
+After 20 minutes of winding streets, we eventually found out way to the massive Toledo Catedral.

 Historic Sites in Toledo